SarwadnyaM/Emotion-detector-Ai/README.md

-# Emotion-detector-Ai
+## Emotion Detection using AI

+## Emotion Detection

-Emotion detector using kaggle
+Emotion detection using kaggle